abhijeetsinghims/abhijeetsinghims.github.io/_posts/2021-05-02-How-I-Joined-the-Art-Of-Living.md

 Savings with free ghee. = 1890-1250 = 640

-Immediately I called Devanshi and told them that I am doing this course.
+Immediately I called Devanshi (She is an AOL teacher now.
+One of the sweetest souls I know.) and told her that I am doing this course.

-After that, I did an advance course at the Bengaluru Ashram and pushed a number of people to do the course from family and friends namely Shruti Agrawal and Ashok Singh.AOL became so dear to me that this summer I have applied for the AOL internship and I am sure that will be fun again.
+After that, I did an advance course at the Bengaluru Ashram and pushed a number of people to do the course from family and friends namely Shruti Agrawal and Ashok Singh.
+AOL became so dear to me that this summer I have applied for the AOL internship and I am sure that will be fun again.
 It’s neither about moh maya nor about the gyan.
 AOL is super simple and easy.
 Its how to be happy.
 Gurudev got me by a spoon of ghee.
 You may find it funny, but it happened with me.

 On his birthday, an account of him being with me.
 Of the promise that he has made to all his disciples.
 Jai Gurudev. #theworldbelongstome #teramay